vipulnaik/working-drafts/ark/orbital-evasiveness-notes.md

 *Why this makes character sums unavoidable.* Theorem 8.1 says a blow-up orbital's clique number is bounded by 3 **no matter how large the blocks are**.
 A cyclotomic orbital on 𝔽_m, by contrast, has clique number growing with m — for the Paley graph, about ½log₂m — so for any fixed H it eventually contains H. That is the structural reason BBKN reach for Weil's estimates rather than a block construction: character sums are the only route to orbitals of unbounded clique number, hence the only route to unrestricted H. Equivalently, the division of labour is: **number theory decides which groups exist at a given n; character sums decide whether a given group's orbitals are H-universal.** Better number-theoretic input (the ladder of §5 rather than Chowla) does not remove the need for the second step — what it does is lower the *index* of the available cyclotomic orbitals, and since universality for an h-vertex, e-edge H needs roughly m ≫ (index)^{2e(H)}, index 2 (the Paley case, delivered by a safe prime) gives the smallest effective threshold.
 For H with few edges the difference is immaterial; it grows exponentially in e(H).

+*Several groups at once: the transversal formulation.* Each Oliver group Γ_i on [n] independently forces P to contain one of its orbitals, so across a family Γ_1,…,Γ_s:

+> A nontrivial non-evasive monotone P must contain **at least one orbital of every Oliver group on n points** — P is a *transversal* of the hypergraph whose edges are the orbital families.
+Being downward closed, P then contains ⋃ᵢ down(O_{i,jᵢ}) for some choice.

+This is the density-free upgrade of the disjunctive statement of §7.3, and the two lenses disagree about what combining groups buys. **Density-wise, nothing:** the floor is max over groups of that group's minimum orbital, so the single best group already determines it.
+Worked example at n = 50, with A = 2 blocks of 25 (orbitals 2K₂₅, K₂₅,₂₅), B = 27+23 (K₂₇, K₂₃, K₂₇,₂₃), E = 47+3 (K₄₇, K₃, K₄₇,₃), G = 49 + a fixed point (K₄₉, K₁,₄₉), F = 25 blocks of 2 (25K₂, a C₅²-pattern blow-up): the minimum over hitting sets of the maximum edge count is 600, density 0.490 — exactly group A's contribution alone.

+**Structurally, a great deal.** Cross-group containment collapses the 72 raw choices to **36 distinct minimal hitting sets**, each using only 2–4 graphs rather than one per group, because an orbital of one group often already contains an orbital of another (choosing 2K₂₅ satisfies B via K₂₅ ⊇ K₂₃ and E via K₃).
+And the narrowing is sharp once a target property is fixed: of the 36, exactly **one** contains no triangle-bearing orbital, namely {K₁,₄₉, K₂₅,₂₅, K₂₇,₂₃, K₄₇,₃}, all complete bipartite.
+So a triangle-free property at n = 50 must contain all four of those graphs at once — a far stronger constraint than any single group yields, and not a contradiction, since "bipartite" is such a property.
+That is consistent with Theorem 8.1: 50 has no factor 3, so no group on 50 points has all cross orbitals of clique number ≥ 3.

+Two limits worth stating plainly.
+The transversal condition can never yield a contradiction by itself, because any hitting set's down-closure *is* a legitimate nontrivial monotone family; it is a candidate generator and a per-property test, not a proof method.
+And it is strictly weaker than the CSP of §7, which enforces the full χ congruences rather than mere non-emptiness of the fixed complex.
+What it supplies is the explanation of *why* the n = 10 CSP is satisfiable: the surviving skeleton contains one orbital of every battery group, which is precisely what the transversal condition allows.

 *What this says about n = 10.* The two orbitals there are 2K₅ (20 edges) and K₅,₅ (25 edges), so the criterion reads: any counterexample must contain 2K₅ or K₅,₅.
 That is precisely the "disjunctive density" statement of §7.3, sharpened from "some class with ≥ 20 edges" to two named graphs.
 The surviving skeleton of §7.8 **contains 2K₅** and not K₅,₅ — so it satisfies the criterion legitimately, which is why n = 10 remained SAT and why the global χ test of §7.12 was needed to kill it.

 **8.5 Certificate complexity in the shape language, and why it is not the obstruction.** For a k-shape presentation with determined supports D_i: the *positive* side is bounded by a single shape, C₁ ≤ maxᵢ|D_i|, independent of k; the *negative* side must block every shape at every placement, and that is where k bites.
 For monotone decreasing P the two sides invert relative to the scorpion: